Pharmacology Lab Setup

 • Industrial/Quality Control: Prioritize batch testing, stability studies, and regulatory compliance.

-• Educational: Support practical training, demonstrations, and curriculum requirements.
+• Educational: Facilitate the training, demonstration and curriculum demands.

 2. Market Analysis and Business Plan